 (e) Emerging and new forms of participation, in particular through new information and communications technology and social media;

-11. Requests the Office of the High Commissioner to provide an oral update to the Human Rights Council at its thirty-sixth session, seeking the views of States on the content and the preparation of the guidelines, including proposals on how effective implementation of the right to participate in public affairs could be promoted further through the United Nations system;
+11. Requests the Office of the High Commissioner to provide an oral update to the Human Rights Council at its thirty-sixth session, seeking the views of States on the content and the preparation of the draft guidelines, including proposals on how effective implementation of the right to participate in public affairs could be promoted further through the United Nations system;

 12. Decides to remain seized of the matter.